DevOluwapelumi/ANGULAR-FIRST-CLASS/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Angular is a popular open-source JavaScript framework for building web applications.
+It's maintained by Google and a community of developers.
+Here are some key things to know about Angular: